arangodb/docs/3.6/oneshard.md

 --------------------------------

 In order to use the OneShard feature you just need to have the ArangoDB enterprise edition installed.
-Then the optimizer will automatically make use of the of the OneShard feature if the collections used in the query are eligible.
-To be eligible the single shards of all the collections in question have to be on the same dbserver.
+Then the optimizer will automatically make use of the OneShard feature if the collections used in the query are eligible.
+To be eligible the single shards of all the collections in question have to be on the same DB-Server and have to use the same sharding instructions.
+Internally, this is ensured by setting the `distributeShardsLike` attribute for collections properly.

 ### Setting up Databases and Collections